Welcome to the Energy Research Laboratory Web Site

 You can get a good idea of past and current projects by following our publications link.
 Thesis and dissertation titles can be seen with our Lab Members link.
 For a general overview follow our Projects link.

-We are located at 1127 AMRL on the main UC Davis Campus.
+We are newly located off the main UC Davis Campus at Spafford Hall.
 For detailed directions to the laboratory please call us at 530-754-5352